Rhyming and Stealing

 So Henry VIII, writes to Anne Boleyn, 1528, “Written with the hand of him which desireth as much to be yours as you do to have him.” […] Then Queen Elizabeth, to whom he was related quite directly, 1591, writes, “My deare brother, As ther is naught that bredes”—not breedeth — bredes more for-thinking repentance and agrived thoughtes than good turnes to harme the giuers ayde,” […].

 As bona fides at least of my acceptance of linguistic innovation, if not being a white girl, I -uh!
-I’ve done it for so long, in fact, that I have no idea where or when I picked it up.
+I’ve done it for so long, in fact, I have no idea when or whence I picked it up.
 Though I do remember detecting a need for it as early as 1980, and making some (unsuccessful) experimental utterances, I do not flatter myself that I originated it; I’m definitely not a girl-culture influencer.

-So is the fact of my gender the reason I didn’t gravitate to the pop-cultural whirling dervish of Zoom and it’s Ubbi Dubbi?
+So is the fact of my gender the reason I didn’t gravitate to the pop-cultural whirling dervish of Zoom and its Ubbi Dubbi?
 Nope; it was something else.
 Certainly I was not a great conversationalist—some might call me laconic now, but I was frequently taken for a mute in my youth.
-Language as a game and tool for me focused instead to a branch concerned with rebuses, coded writing, and puns.
+Language as a game and tool for me focused instead on a branch concerned with rebuses, ciphers, and puns.

-Furthermore, my objection to all of the ludlings of my youth was an aesthetic one: the sounds inserted by them, ʌb, eɪ, and ɒŋ, are ugly ones to my ear, and so much more so when you hear them repeated throughout sentences or within words.
-Consider Ubbi Dubbi versus Matteänglisch: the latter doubles each vowel sound and infixes a b, a very similar process.
+Furthermore, my objection to all the ludlings of my youth was an aesthetic one: the sounds inserted by them, /ʌb/, /eɪ/, and /ɒŋ/ (in Ubbi Dubbi, Pig Latin and Triple Chinese, respectively), are ugly to my ear, and so much more so when you hear them repeated throughout sentences or within words.
+Consider Ubbi Dubbi versus Matteänglisch: the latter doubles each vowel sound and infixes a /b/, a very similar process.
 But taking the word interesting as an example yields the pair:

 • ʌbintʌberʌbestʌbing